Clever/wag/README.md

 The server interface defined in `gen-go/server/interface.go` has one method for each operation defined in the swagger.yml.
 We generate the interface based on the following rules:

-#### Contexts
+#### Input Parameters
-  * The first argument to every Wag function is a `context.Context` (https://blog.golang.org/context).
-Contexts play a few important roles in Wag.
+  * The first argument to each Wag operation is a `context.Context`.
+See below for more details on how Wag uses contexts.
-    * They can be used to set request specific behavior like a retry policy in client libraries.
-This includes timeouts and cancellation.
-    * They are used to pass metadata, like tracing information, across API requests.

-  * To get these benefits pass the context object to any subsequent network requests you make.
-    Many client libraries accept the context object, e.g.:
-      * **net/http**: If you're making HTTP requests, use the [golang.org/x/net/context/ctxhttp](https://godoc.org/golang.org/x/net/context/ctxhttp) package.
-      * **wag** If your handler consumes a `wag`-generated client, then pass the context object to these client methods.

-  * TODO: Write about context.TODO() and context.Background()
+  * If one parameter is defined then Wag uses that input directly in the function definition.
+  `func F(ctx context.Context, input string) error`
+  * If more than one parameter is defined then Wag generates a input struct with all the parameters:
+  `func F(ctx context.Context, input *models.{{OperationID}}Input) error`
+    * Optional parameters that don't have defaults are pointers in the input struct so that the server can distinguish between parameters that aren't set and parameters that are set to the zero value.

 #### Response Parameters
-  * Wag only supports a single 2XX response status code and no 3XX status codes.
+  * Wag only supports defining a single 2XX response status code and doesn't support 3XX status codes.
     * If the success response type has a data type associated with it then Wag generates an interface that takes a pointer to that data type as the first argument.
     `func(...) (*SuccessType, error)`
-    * If the success response type doesn't have a data type then Wag generates an interface with only an error response.
+    * If the success response type doesn't define a data type then Wag generates an interface with only an error response.
 A nil error tells the client that the request succeeded.
     `func(...) error`

-#### Input Parameters
-  * If one parameter is defined then Wag uses that input directly in the function definition.
-  `func F(ctx context.Context, input string) error`
-  * If more than one parameter is defined then Wag generates a input struct with all the parameters:
-  `func F(ctx context.Context, input *models.{{OperationID}}Input) error`
-    * Optional parameters that don't have defaults are pointers in the input struct so that the server can distinguish between parameters that aren't set and parameters that are set to the nil value.

 ### Logging